-What if I participated in a potentially abusive tax avoidance transaction?
+What if I participated in a reportable transaction?

-If you participated in a potentially abusive tax avoidance transaction, commonly known as a "listed transaction," during this tax year and were required to disclose that tax shelter to the IRS, you are also required to disclose that information to Illinois.
+If you participated in a reportable transaction, including what is commonly known as a "listed transaction," during this tax year and were required to disclose that transaction to the IRS, you are also required to disclose that information to Illinois.

-You must send us two copies of the form you used to disclose the tax shelters to the IRS.
+You must send us two copies of the form you used to disclose the transaction to the IRS.